5 Questions To Help Get Your Film Noticed

 None of us anticipated the movie would go viral.

-(At times, knowing my face is on someone’s leg freaks me out.)
+(Knowing my face is on someone’s leg sometimes freaks me out.)

-If you are seeking more movie marketing tactics, you may want to check out my how to sell your movie program.
+If you are seeking more movie marketing tactics, you may want to check out my post on selling your movie program.
 And please DO NOT tattoo my face on your leg.

 Photo of author